slissek/pac_voting/documentation/open.md

 ## Adding a code coverage tool

 Understanding the test code coverage and optimize your code style by using a code coverage tool like sonar.
 Integrate it with its maven plugin into the maven build.

+## Integrate liquibase

+This tool would be very helpful creating and managing our database schema and default data.